This simple tutorial would show how to compile source tarballs (*.tar.gz, *.tar.bz2) and create a *.deb installer in Ubuntu.

 The above command will ask for certain values:

 Now we need to edit the contents of the created ‘debian’ directory just been created.
 While compiling a source package, everything depends on the contents of this directory.
-So it is very important to update the contents as per your needs.
-Debian packaging is a complex process and has many options to customize a compilation based on user needs.
-This tutorial would try to keep is as simple as possible to have the concept in place.
+So it is essential to update the contents as per your needs.
+Debian packaging is a complex process with many options for customising a compilation based on user needs.
+This tutorial would try to keep it as simple as possible to have the concept in place.

 Before change